Lac Courte Oreilles Band of Lake Superior Chippewa Indians

-The Lac Courte Oreilles Tribe (Odaawaa-zaaga'iganiing) is one of six federally recognized bands of Ojibwe people located in present-day Wisconsin.
+The Lac Courte Oreilles Tribe (Odaawaa-zaaga'iganiing) is one of six federally recognized bands of Ojibwe people in present-day Wisconsin.
 It had 7,275 enrolled members as of 2010.
 The band is based at the Lac Courte Oreilles Indian Reservation in northwestern Wisconsin, which surrounds Lac Courte Oreilles (Odaawaa-zaaga'igan in the Ojibwe language, meaning "Ottawa Lake").
-The main reservation's land is in west-central Sawyer County, but two small plots of off-reservation trust land are located in Rusk, Burnett, and Washburn counties.
-The reservation was established in 1854 by the second Treaty of La Pointe.
+The main reservation's land is in west-central Sawyer County, but two small plots of off-reservation trust land are in Rusk, Burnett, and Washburn Counties.
+The second Treaty of La Pointe established the reservation in 1854.

 The Lac Courte Oreille ceded land under a treaty they signed with the United States in 1837, the 1842 Treaty of La Pointe, and the first 1854 Treaty of La Pointe.
-The tribal reservation has a land area of 108.36 sqmi, including the trust lands and a population of 2,968 persons as of the 2020 census.
+The tribal reservation has a land area of 108.36 sqmi, including the trust lands and a population of 2,968 as of the 2020 census.
 The most populous community is Little Round Lake, at the reservation's northwest corner.
 It is south of the non-reservation city of Hayward, the county seat of Sawyer County.